How to Study for the Bocconi Admission Test (Updated for 2025)

 Have your camera positioned correctly (even though it won’t be on)…

-And whatever else you can think of for the test set up on the real exam day.
-You want to run through this setup over and over so that you are not anxious when it’s time for the real exam.
+And whatever else you can think of for the test setup on the real exam day.
+You want to run through this setup repeatedly so that you are not anxious when it’s time for the real exam.

 Yes!
 Awesome!

 You can take the Bocconi online test more than once.
-In fact, you can take it 3 (yes 3!) times.
+In fact, you can take it 4 (yes 4!) times.
+The number of test attempts was increased from 3 to 4 for the 2025-2026 admissions cycle.

 Be sure to thoroughly read the Bocconi test site so that you know when you can take the test and the procedure.
 You must take the test before you apply.
 Plan your time and testing wisely!
 A good score that supports your application is 35 points out of 50.